dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 syntax that might work.

 {{< lab >}}
 Every query in this article ran against [the Lab](https://theartofpostgresql.com/lab/), the same free dataset bundle used in the rest of this blog (F1 data, geopolitical data, music data, and more), pinned to a real PostgreSQL 19 Beta 3 instance.
-PG 19 support isn't the Lab's default yet — there's no published beta image yet, so build one locally with `POSTGRES_VERSION=19beta3 PG_MAJOR=19 docker compose build postgres`, then bring it up with the same two variables set.
-That build bakes every dataset in, so give it a few minutes the first time.
-Plain `docker compose up` still pulls the prebuilt PG 16 image, and stays the default until 19 reaches general availability.
+PG 19 support isn't the Lab's default yet, but there is a prebuilt beta image on the registry, for both `linux/amd64` and `linux/arm64` — so `POSTGRES_VERSION=19beta3 PG_MAJOR=19 docker compose up` pulls it rather than building anything, and every query below reproduces on it exactly as printed. (`PG_MAJOR` only matters if Compose ends up building; it costs nothing to set.)
+Plain `docker compose up` still pulls the PG 16 image, and stays the default until 19 reaches general availability.
 {{< /lab >}}

 <!--more-->